 - ICU Physician Staffing – How well is the hospital’s ICU staffed with intensivists?

 - Safe Practices (SP) Implementation – Is the hospital progressing in implementing NQF-endorsed process and protocols that promote safe patient care?
-These consideration include:
+These considerations include:

 - Leadership Structures and Systems